bhaveshdarpan/indradhanu/README.md

 2. **camelCase** for hooks, utils, and service files.
 3. **kebab-case** for asset file names (e.g., images, fonts).
 4. **Consistency** is key: Always follow the same naming convention across your codebase for readability and maintainability.

----

-By following these conventions, the codebase will remain organized, consistent, and easy to maintain as the project grows.